What is the Patapsco Trail Fest?

 Who are the organizations behind the Patapsco Trail Fest?

-The event will be presented by a coalition of nonprofits including MORE, Friends of Patapsco Valley State Park, Old Line Velo, Adventures For The Cure, the Patapsco Valley 50K, the Patapsco Heritage Greenway and the Mountain Club of Maryland, MORE, Mid Atlantic Climbers and the Baltimore Canoe and Kayak Club.
+The event will be presented by a coalition of nonprofits including Friends of Patapsco Valley State Park, Adventures For The Cure, White Oak Running, the Patapsco Heritage Greenway, Mountain Club of Maryland, MORE, Mid Atlantic Climbers and the Baltimore Canoe and Kayak Club.

 What’s the schedule?

 Camping on Friday and Saturday nights, cycling events on Saturday, trail running and hiking events on Sunday.
 The trails are open throughout the event so if you want to use them while one of the other events is taking place you’re free to do so, we just ask that you be considerate and not interfere with participants in other organized events.
 Some suggestions include biking to Ellicott City or beyond, kayaking in Daniels, frisbee golfing at McKeldin, or geocaching just to name a few.

 Can I bring my family?